 - Our data warehouse is hosted on a basic Amazon Web Services (AWS) Redshift cluster.

 - We chart our reports using Periscope Data.

 - We also use our own database with data about our users (in this case, the companies that use Vero).
 Our application uses a PostgreSQL database for this.

 At our size, which is not insignificant, the primary cost here is Periscope.
 We use Periscope as it adds a caching layer and has some great features.
 We also graph a lot of other data in Periscope (not just the basic payment metrics) so this nets out well for us.
 The other products combined probably cost us around $300/month at this time (excluding Stripe fees, of course).

 To start off, I’ve included the full SQL script being used, so you can see the end goal.
-This SQL outputs a query table that has the month in the left column and then a column with a dollar figure for each upgrades, downgrades, gross churn and new revenue.
+This SQL outputs a query table that has the month in the left column and then a column with a dollar figure for each upgrade, downgrades, gross churn and new revenue.

 The resulting table can be charted using a tool like Periscope Data and a simple bar chart (as you saw in the example above).

 Let’s step through the key parts of this SQL.
-I’m going to focus the patterns being used, so that you can pickup a few tips on where to head with your own analyses.
+I’m going to focus the patterns being used so that you can pick up a few tips on where to head with your own analyses.